Chicken and Okra Gumbo

 Add the celery and peppers and cook for about 2 minutes.
 Stir frequently.

 Add the chicken thighs and cook for about 8 to 10 minutes.
 Stir occasionally.
+Be patient with this step, as the vegetables will slowly give up water as they cook and the mixture will become almost soupy before you add any liquid.

 Add the cooked flour a little at a time and stir to blend.